USRSE/usrse.github.io/_events/2021/2021-03-community-call.md

 to our January community call "**RSE careers in academia**," however, it extends beyond career paths.
 How are the products of RSE work and RSEs themselves being valued by academia?

-Clearly this is a topic on the US-RSE community collective mind.
+Clearly this is a topic on the US-RSE community's collective mind.
 During this community call we thought we could try to start to develop the skeleton of a collectively authored white paper on this topic, to be published on the US-RSE website.
 The goal for the white paper could be not just to identify areas that need improvement, but also to promote concrete actions and steps toward a more ideal